SkiWelt: 2012-2022

-2021 SkiWelt Wilder Kaiser-Brixental and KitzSki will be offering the toughest skiers a new challenge from this winter: the longest ski circuit (85 km.) in the world will connect the SkiWelt with the KitzSki ski area.
+2021 SkiWelt Wilder Kaiser-Brixental and KitzSki opened the longest ski circuit (85 km) in the world connecting the SkiWelt with the KitzSki ski area in winter 2021.

 Ski Resorts

 Brixen im Thale

 The Sonnberg Chairlift was extended up to found the Sonnberg area of the resort in 1970.
 In 1986, a new Gondola lift was built as a replacement for this chairlift.
 In 1995, the company was transformed into a stock company.
 The main shareholders are: Bergbahnnen Sheffau GmbH & Co.
 (85.28%) and the Schilifte (ski lift operators).
 They have 60 employees in the winter season.

 Ellmau-Going

 The roots of the Ellmau area of this resort can be traced back to the setting up of the one-seater chairlift, Sessellift Postbauer, which had 4 ski runs and a toboggan run attached to it.
 Then, in 1970, Bergbahnnen Ellmau mbH was founded to pursue winter sports facilities in the town.
 They constructed the Hartkaiser cable railway.
 This has since been replaced with a 10-seater gondola.
 They joined the Wilder Kaiser-Brixental ski area in 1985.

 In 1998, Bergbahnnen Ellmau mbH merged with Bergbahnnen Going mbH, and renamed themselves Bergbahnnen Ellmau-Going GmbH & Co.
 Hartkaiserbahn KG.